MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deploy-microsoft-365-apps-remote-desktop-services.md

   - For the Project and Visio desktop apps, a subscription plan that includes those products.
 - The Office Deployment Tool, which is available on the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
 - A separate user account for each user who signs in to the shared computer.
-- A license from above plans [assigned](/microsoft-365/admin/manage/assign-licenses-to-users) to each user account.
+- A license from a listed plan [assigned](/microsoft-365/admin/manage/assign-licenses-to-users) to each user account.
 - A version of Windows listed in the [Microsoft 365 plans for business, education, and government system requirements](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources#areaheading-oc60f6).
 - Reliable connectivity between the shared computer and the internet.